NedaWang/ASP.NET/README.md

 That code is written in C# or VB.NET using a markup syntax called Razor.
 Razor pages written in C# end in .cshtml, and VB.NET pages have the extension .vbhtml.
 You can do anything you'd normally be able to do in an HTML page, like add JavaScript or jQuery.
 -  @{...}, @variable, so they can be displayed without being interpreted as HTML.
 Even though we're inside a code block, we can go right back to writing HTML markup.
 -  set start up project, set start up page.
 -  Layout pages(_SiteLayout): place common content that's shared across the site.
 In its head include third party library, like JQuery, so we don't need to include it in all other single pages.
-In its body, we can put logo in hearder, also we can check authentication, and base on that, display different menu items.
+In its body, we can put logo in hearder and design footer, also we can check authentication, and base on that, display different menu items.
 -  Render Section Method: is how you render a named section that's defined in a content page.
 The second parameter, Required, is set to false.
 That means the section can be ignored if it's not defined in the content page.
--